AllanKirui/vue-movies/README.md

 Screenshot of the **Hover Popup** on a Movie item.

-- **Hovering** on a Movie item shows a popup containing additional information about the Movie item being hovered.
+- Hovering on a Movie shows a popup containing additional information about the Movie.
-- The **overview** of a Movie item gets trimmed if it's too long and the position of the popup is calculated whenever the page is resized so that it doesn't overflow to the right of the screen.
+- The overview of a Movie gets trimmed if it's too long and the position of the popup is calculated whenever the page is resized so that it doesn't overflow to the right of the screen.

 ---